Jibincodes/Pizzeria_Project/README.md

 - Admin can view all available information about pizzas and toppings.
 - Admin can create, update, and delete pizzas from the menu.
 ## Design
-> 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.

 ![](images/myorder.png)
 **My order page design**